Healthy Homes Assessment Poukawa

 What We Do

-We value your money We conduct detailed examinations to make sure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the fun parts of purchasing or owning your own home.
+We consider your investment to be a serious one We conduct detailed inspections so you won’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the fun parts of owning or purchasing an house.

-We offer a wide range of services to ensure you are fully updated on the condition of any property you could be looking to purchase or sell in addition to other solutions.
+We specialise in a variety of solutions to ensure that you are completely informed about the condition of any property you might be looking to purchase or sell in addition to other services.

-Our systematic approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the document, you are able to actually see any issues that may be found.
-With our detailed reporting it is not surprising that we get so many clients recommending our services to their family and friends.
+With our systematic approach to your property inspection and the latest software technology that incorporates digital images into the reports, you are able to actually see any problems that might be identified.
+With our detailed reporting it is no wonder that we have so many clients who recommend our services to their family and friends.

 Get in Touch - Have Peace of Mind